Haoming9810/CSS143B-2020Fall/homework/homework_1/readme.md

 - Write your own tests
 - Get comfortable with the grading process

-### Working Instruction
-- Create your own account at https://github.com/
-- Fork (means "duplicate") the instructor repo https://github.com/pdgetrf/CSS143B-2020Fall-homework1 to your own repo.
-- Open your own repo in Intellij using "Get From Version Control".
-- Create a new branch called "work" (you can pick your own name here), and switch to this new branch (automatically in Intellij).
-- Finish the homework in the "work" branch.
-Make commits and push frequently so your work is kept online safely.
-The first time when you push online, Intellij will ask you to log in with token or OATH.
-Token is the easiest way.
-[Here's an instruction](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
-This will also be demo'd in lecture.
-- Once the homework is ready to for submission, head to your own repo on Github and create a pull request from your "work" branch towards ***your master branch***.
-NOTE: DO NOT CREATE THE PULL REQUEST TOWARDS THE INSTRUCTOR'S REPO.
-- Submit the url of your pull request in Canva.
-- DO NOT make new code commits after submission deadline.
-Violation will be treated as late homework.
-- Once grading is done, teacher will mark the PR as "approved" and grade will be published to Canvas.

 ### Problems To Solve

 There are **THREE** problems to solve.
 Please find the description of the first 2 problem in their own page: